 - Take the stem tip cuttings by making a cut at 3-4inches from the top.
 Make sure the cut is right below a node.

 - Do not remove all the leaves.
-Leave them in the cutting, if the bottom most leaf in hindering them you can just remove them off.
+Leave some of them in the cutting, if the bottom most leaf in hindering them you can just remove them off.

 - Fill a propagation tray with the media.
 You can take any container.
 Propagation tray makes it easier to transplant.